LekoArts/gatsby-starter-portfolio-cara/README.md

 import 'typeface-open-sans';
 ```

-We use [typefaces](https://github.com/KyleAMathews/typefaces) by Kyle Mathews.
+This starter uses [typefaces](https://github.com/KyleAMathews/typefaces) by Kyle Mathews.
 Have a look at the repository if you want to install & use other fonts.

 You'll also need to configure `fonts` in `tailwind.js` to reflect the changes.
 You then can use the fonts with `font-sans` and `font-serif`.